• Skip to primary navigation

 Why Avoid Processed Express Rice

 Convenience often comes at a cost.
-While pre-cooked rice might seem like a time-saver, it's generally not the healthiest option and is more expensive.
+While pre-cooked rice might seem like a time-saver in the microwave, it's generally not the healthiest option and is more expensive.
 According to my food scientist friend, Raphaël Haumont (see Le Parisien), these express rices crack under pressure during pre-cooking.
 This allows cooking water to penetrate, leading to a rapid sugar spike and a subsequent energy crash.

 This means the shorter the cooking time (5 minutes), the greater this risk.
 While longer (normal) cooking times allow for a more gradual and natural sugar release in the body from starch, pre-cooked rice lacks the flavour and nutritional depth of freshly cooked Basmati.

 For the best taste and health benefits, cooking your rice from scratch, as outlined in this recipe, is best.
-What's more, by adding cloves to the rice, it helps regulate blood sugar.
+Adding cloves to rice also helps regulate blood sugar.

 measuring out exact quantity of Basmati rice for 4 portions on a kitchen scale next to salt, cloves and a pan with a sieve